kr55/ssiscataloger/index.md

 Download and follow the instructions from  [visualstudio marketplace](https://marketplace.visualstudio.com/items?itemName=KunalRathi.ssiscatalogmigrator).

-Alternatively, if you have Visual Studio Data Tools 2017, you can download it from **Extensions and Updates** under **Tools** menu item.
+Alternatively, if you have Visual Studio Data Tools 2017, you can download it from **Extensions and Updates** under the **Tools** menu item.

 <img src="media/VSMarketPlaceDownload.png" width="500">

 # About the wizard

 This quick wizard once installed, can be launched from SQL Server Management Studio (SSMS) 2018 or SQL Server Data Tools (SSDT) 2017 for Visual Studio 2017.
-Alternatively, you can use it as a standalone tool if you don't wish you add it as a plugin.
+Alternatively, you can use it as a standalone tool if you don’t wish you add it as a plugin.

 <img src="media/Welcome.png" width="500">